The Purdue Agricultural Communication Program

 In Agricultural Communication, you will receive excellent advising from caring staff.
 You will develop marketable communication skills through a flexible curriculum, diverse coursework, and competitive internships.
 Our graduates are professional communicators for agricultural organizations, agribusiness firms, government, mass media, and advertising and public relations agencies who are proficient in our core competencies.

 Innovation drives constant change.
-Never has it been more important for people to have accurate, understandable information about the food we are eating, the natural resources we are using, and the agricultural science and technology that is transforming our lives.
+Never has it been more important for people to have accurate, understandable information about the food we are eating, the natural resources we are using, and the agricultural science and technology that are transforming our lives.

 If you would like to play an influential role in that change, Agricultural Communication could be just the career choice for you.